Levi2288/Discord-Spammer/README.md

 [Discord TOS]: https://support.discord.com/hc/en-us/articles/115002192352-Automated-user-accounts-self-bots-
 # Discord-Spammer

-Its a simpe discord spammer
+Its a simpe discord spammer that support reading from file (for custom stuff) and random string generation

 The word list have to be in the same folder as the main python file

 # Usage